 Section 75 is fantastic protection.
 It means if you order something and if the retailer goes kaput, you can still claim your money back from the credit card provider (even if you've since closed your credit card account).

 Should the bill or the item cost over £100?

 This is where it gets quite tricky.
 The law is plain; the £100 is for the cash value of a 'single item' (so excluding any fees, and charges such as delivery).
 Yet single items aren't always that straightforward.

 Here are a couple of examples to help:

-A trick to help - pay the deposit by credit card and you're covered for everything
+A trick to help - pay the deposit by credit card and you're covered

 The law's specific on this, you get the protection for the whole cost of an item or service, even if you only pay for a part of it on credit.
 The only condition is that what you're buying costs more than £100 and less than £30,000.